-If the views look familiar, it’s because the Kualoa Private Nature Reserve has been the site of many television shows and Hollywood films such as Jurassic World and Jurassic Park, Windtalkers, Pearl Harbor, Godzilla, Tears of the Sun and 50 First Dates.
-TV shows including the old and new Hawaii Five-O, Magnum P.I. and LOST have also been filmed at Kualoa.
-It has become known as Hollywood’s “Hawaii Backlot”, and been seen by more than half a billion people in all the movies over the past 50 years!
+If the views look familiar, it’s because Kualoa has been the site of over 70 Hollywood movies since the 1950’s.
+Blockbuster films such as Jumanji, Kong Skull Island, Jurassic World, Jurassic World Fallen Kingdom, Jurassic Park, Windtalkers, Pearl Harbor, Godzilla, Tears of the Sun, and 50 First Dates have all been filmed at Kualoa.
+TV shows like Hawaii Five-O, Magnum P.I. and LOST have also used the amazing backdrops of .
+Kualoa is known as Hollywood’s “Hawaii’s Backlot,” and has been seen by more than a billion people in all the movies filmed at the ranch over the past 60 years!

-There are two major areas of the property: the northern half which includes Kaʻaʻawa Valley, containing most of the movie locations, and the southern half that includes Hakipuʻu Valley, an 800-year old ancient Hawaiian fishpond, and our own “Secret Island” secluded beach.
+There are two major areas of the property: the northern half which includes Kaʻaʻawa Valley, nick-named “Jurassic Valley” and containing many of the movie locations; and the southern half that includes the verdant Hakipuʻu Valley rainforest, Moli’i, an 800-year old ancient Hawaiian fishpond which is listed on the US National Register of Historic Places, and our Secret Island Hokule’a beach.

-Come experience the aloha and special sense of ʻohana (family) that Kualoa employees share.
-Your patronage helps keep the Kualoa Private Nature Reserve sustainable so that we can keep it undeveloped and preserved for future generations to enjoy and explore.
+Come experience the aloha and special sense of ʻohana (family) that the 300+ Kualoa employees share.
+Your patronage helps keep Kualoa Private Nature Reserve sustainable so that we can keep it undeveloped and preserved for future generations to enjoy and explore.

-For Booking & Information:
+For Booking & Information

-Reservations Desk: (808) 237-7321
+Reservations Toll-Free: (800) 231-7321 Reservations Desk: (808) 237-7321

 Administration Office, Events Office, Education Office, Film Office, Contact Us